After you apply

 - You have a fees status of ‘Overseas’ in your offer letter.

-For applicants who require a Tier 4 Visa, the total amount paid to date including any pre-payment made, will be displayed on your Confirmation of Acceptance for Studies (CAS), where appropriate.
+For applicants who require a Student visa, the total amount paid to date including any pre-payment made will be displayed on your Confirmation of Acceptance for Studies (CAS), where appropriate.

 - If you firmly accept a conditional offer, you are only required to make a pre-payment once you have met your conditions of offer.